 Preparations start months in advance to herald the appearance of Lord Krishna.
 The devotees, volunteers and well-wishers work tirelessly to ensure that the lakhs of devotees and visitors who flock to the temple have comfortable darshan of Sri Sri Krishna Balarama on Janmashtami day and the midnight when the appearance of the Lord is celebrated.

-On the Janmastami day, lakhs of devotees visit the temple for the darshan of their Lordships who are bathed and decorated in new dress.
+On the Janmastami day, thousands of devotees visit the temple for the darshan of their Lordships who are bathed and decorated in new dress.

 The day after Diwali is referred to as Annakuta, or Govardhana Puja.
 On this day the inhabitants of Vrindavan (Lord Krishna’s abode on Earth) traditionally held a harvest festival in honor of the demigod King Indra who provided the rains essential for the harvest.